An Accessible Itinerary to Norwich

 A visit to the castle is sure to be top of your Norwich bucket list!

-It’s not a visit to Norwich without visiting Norwich Castle (open daily, adults £8.20, children £6.90)!
-Chances are you’ve seen our iconic Norman keep keeping watch over the city.
-(Top tip: one of our favourite views of the castle is from in front of City Hall, overlooking the marketplace!)
+It’s not a visit to Norwich without visiting Norwich Castle (open daily, adults from £15.30, children from £13.05, prebook online for the best prices, free companion tickets)!
+Chances are you’ve seen our iconic Norman keep– not to mention the UK’s most accessible castle– keeping watch over the city.
+(Top tip: one of our favourite views of this landmark is from in front of City Hall, overlooking the marketplace!)

 This impressive building may have been built over 900 years ago, but today it’s fit for the 21st century.
-Enjoy your visit thanks to the Changing Places toilet, lifts, portable hearing loop, large print information, seating and braille labelling.
+Relax and enjoy your visit thanks to the Changing Places toilet, portable hearing loop, large print information and braille labelling.
+Following the Keep’s multi-million-pound redevelopment, wheelchair-friendly lifts will take you from basements to battlements, where panoramic skyline views await, while seating dotted throughout will give you time to admire eye-catching displays in the brilliant museum and art gallery (the Castle’s former Victorian prison).

-And it’s also home to a brilliant museum and art gallery- so you’re getting your culture fix and a bit of history at the same time!
 Whether you want to know more about warrior queen Boudicca, experience art from the Norwich School firsthand or see examples of exquisite Norwich shawls.
 (You can find out more about Norwich’s incredible industries at the Museum of Norwich.
-Located in Bridewell Alley, this museum is also fully accessible.)
-Just don’t forget to visit the Castle’s major exhibition space (included in admission), which has showcased the likes of Colin Self, Roger Ackling and JMW Turner!
+Located in Bridewell Alley, this museum is also fully accessible with lifts, on-site wheelchair, audio cassette and multi-sensory displays.)
+Just don’t forget to visit the Castle’s major exhibition space (included in admission), which has showcased the likes of Colin Self and JMW Turner!

 Head to Castle gardens for step-free access to Norwich Castle

-To get here, the best place to park is Castle Quarter– across 2 car parks, there are 30 accessible spaces.
+If you time it right, there are 2 accessible parking spaces outside, with drop-off available.
+Or, you can park at Castle Quarter– home to 2 car parks and 30 accessible spaces.
 (Not to mention a great selection of shops, eateries and entertainments venues to try!)
 From here, you can get the lift to the top floor, exiting onto Farmers’ Avenue.
 Via Castle Gardens and across the bridge to the museum entrance, you’ll enter Norwich’s most famous (probably) landmark!

 There’s also a second step-free route via an external lift in Castle Gardens.
 In Castle Quarter, take the lift to Level 2 and exit onto Castle Meadow.
 Follow the path to the right until you’re opposite Arcade Hill.
 On your right, you’ll find a pathway around the bottom of the castle mound.
 Follow the path, where the lift is located on the left, just before the bridge crosses overhead, and takes you up to the Castle’s entrance.

-Feeling peckish?
-Then it’s time to sample the multicultural flavours of Norwich’s delectable food and drink scene
+Feeling peckish after exploring?
+It’s time to sample the multicultural flavours of Norwich’s delectable food and drink scene!

-If you want something lighter, check out our 900-year-old market where you’ll smell aromas from Asia, Africa and back again via Europe and beyond.
+If you want something lighter, check out our 900-year-old market where you’ll smell aromas from across the world.
 There’s step-free access (suitable for wheelchairs) from the street and between each stall, as well as accessible seating when munching your meal.
 To get here from the castle, follow Farmers’ Avenue onto Castle Meadow, then go down the hill at Arcade Street through our wonderful Art Nouveau Royal Arcade (stopping to admire each store, of course!) and across Gentleman’s Walk towards the market’s multicoloured rooftops.

 Chantry Place is home to high street heroes and local favourites

-If you’re a lover of high-street heroes and local indies alike, pay a visit to Chantry Place– you’ll already be there, so it would be rude not to!
+If you’re a lover of high-street heroes and local indies alike, pay a visit to Chantry Place.
 Thanks to its step-free access, Changing Places toilet and indoor seating, you can take your time and peruse each store at your leisure.
-Our favourite stops include local gift brand Lisa Angel, Bakeaholics for an afternoon sweet treat and well-known brands H&M and Flannels.
+Our favourite stops include local lifestyle store Lisa Angel and well-known brands H&M and Flannels.

-Chantry Place is also home to Norwich’s Shopmobility service (Tuesday – Friday, 9am – 4pm), where you can hire electric scooters and wheelchairs for free during your time in our city.
+Chantry Place is also home to Norwich’s Shopmobility service (Level -1, Tuesday – Friday, 9am – 4pm), where you can hire electric scooters, power chairs and wheelchairs for free during your time in our city.

 In the heart of the city, The Assembly House offers luxury and practicality

-Just around the corner on Theatre Street, we suggest staying at The Assembly House (rooms from £170, breakfast included).
-Not only is this a lovely Grade II-listed Georgian building right in the heart of the city (reducing the need to travel far), this luxury B&B’s plush decor will make it hard to leave!
+Time to check in to your hotel.
+Just around the corner on Theatre Street, we suggest staying at The Assembly House (from £170 per night, breakfast included) is this a lovely Grade II-listed Georgian building right in the heart of the city (reducing the need to travel far).
+And this luxury B&B’s plush decor will make it hard to leave!

-You can check-in from 3pm and park in the accessible spaces at the rear of the building.
-There’s step-free access and free Wi-Fi throughout and Room 3 offers a spacious ground-floor room that’s fully accessible.
-Think large contemporary bathroom (with drench shower and chair), a plump 6ft bed (that can be made into a double or twin) and your own private courtyard!
+You can check in from 3pm and park in the accessible spaces at the rear of the building (and drop-off at the front door).
+There’s step-free access and free Wi-Fi throughout and Room 3 offers a spacious ground-floor room that’s fully accessible (Room 4 is also step-free).
+Think large contemporary bathroom (with roll-in access, drench shower and chair), a plump 6ft bed (that can be made into a double or twin), air conditioning and your own private courtyard!

 Norwich Theatre Royal is a buzzing night out

-What better way to end your day in the City of Stories than with a show at nearby Norwich Theatre Royal?
+What better way to end your day than with a show at nearby Norwich Theatre Royal?
 From breathtaking West End musicals to laugh-out-loud comedy, beautiful ballets and more, you’ll be captivated by each performance.
-Plus, it’s a (very!) short 1-minute roll or stroll from your accommodation along Theatre Street- perfect!
+Plus, it’s a (very) short 1-minute roll or stroll from your accommodation along Theatre Street- perfect!
+(If you’re a loyal theatregoer, check out their Accessibility Scheme!)

-When it comes to dinner, we suggest booking a delicious meal at the theatre’s very own Prelude restaurant.
-With affordable 2-course (£27) and 3-course options (£32), here, you’ll experience delightful fine-dining flavours, such as salt cod croquettes, Korean-style miso-roasted tofu, and indulgent chocolate marquise.
+When it comes to dinner, book a delicious meal at the theatre’s very own Prelude restaurant.
+With affordable 2-course (£28) and 3-course options (£33), here, you’ll experience delightful fine-dining flavours, such as lamb barbacoa, prawn saffron risotto, and indulgent chocolate crémeux.
 Our mouths are watering already!

 The table is yours for the night at Prelude

-Norwich Theatre Royal has dedicated accessible seating in both the stalls and the circle, meaning you can get lost in the show without worrying about where you’re going to sit and how you’ll get there.
-There are even special access performances, including BSL, audio-described and captioned, meaning it really does cater for every theatregoer.
+As the lights come down, settle in in Norwich Theatre Royal’s dedicated accessible seating (stalls and circle available).
+Get lost in the show without worrying about where you’re going to sit and how you’ll get there.
+There are even special access performances, including BSL, audio-described, captioned and Dementia-friendly, meaning it really does cater for every theatregoer.

 And with such a short journey to your bed, you’ll soon be recharged and raring to go for day two!